 We offer a variety of topics that allow you to study an area of psychology in greater depth.
 You'll study up to eight topics and write a dissertation based on your research project.
 Examples of Honours topics include:

 - Health Psychology

-There's an opportunity for you to take an optional international research placement through Erasmus.
+There's an opportunity for you to study abroad take an optional international research placement through Erasmus.